Cq8jx/VJU-Project/University Regulations/English/BGDDT-TT-23-2021 Regulations on Master's Degree Enrollment and Training.md

-    other articles of this Regulation are majors trained at the university level (or equivalent level or higher) that equip learners with the necessary professional foundation to continue studying the master\'s training program of the corresponding major, specifically stipulated in the entrance standards of the master\'s training program, the training institution stipulates the cases where additional study requirements must be completed before applying.
-For administration and management majors, training according to the applied-oriented master\'s program, the relevant majors at the university level include majors directly related to the expertise and profession of the administration and management field.
+    other articles of this Regulation are majors trained at the university level (or equivalent level or higher) that equip learners with the necessary professional foundation to continue studying the master's training program of the corresponding major, specifically stipulated in the entrance standards of the master's training program, the training institution stipulates the cases where additional study requirements must be completed before applying.
+For administration and management majors, training according to the applied-oriented master's program, the relevant majors at the university level include majors directly related to the expertise and profession of the administration and management field.
 3. Candidates meet the requirements specified in Point b, Clause 1 of this Article when they have one of the following diplomas or
     certificates:
-    a)  Bachelor\'s degree or higher in foreign languages; or bachelor\'s degree or higher in which the program is conducted primarily in a foreign language;
+    a)  Bachelor's degree or higher in foreign languages; or bachelor's degree or higher in which the program is conducted primarily in a foreign language;
-    b)  A university degree or higher issued by the training institution within a period of no more than 02 years, and the program\'s output standards have met the foreign language requirement of Level 3 or higher according to the 6-level foreign language proficiency framework for Vietnam;
+    b)  A university degree or higher issued by the training institution within a period of no more than 02 years, and the program's output standards have met the foreign language requirement of Level 3 or higher according to the 6-level foreign language proficiency framework for Vietnam;